gslowikowski/dropwizard-scoverage-example/README.md

 during request processing.

 # Notes

-* I don't like the `scalac-scoverage-runtime_2.11-1.1.1.jar` here, outside the 'fat' application jar.
-Will investigate, how to improve it.
-Adding to project dependencies is wrong, and just does not work.

 * The `generate-sources` phase must be executed before `scoverage:report-only` to add `src/main/scala` source root (to execute `sbt-compiler:addScalaSources` task).
 Without it Scoverage report will not be generated.